audienceproject/audienceproject-data-web/README.md

 * `options.requestDomains={regular:'',nonPersonalised:''}` *(Object)*: Override request domains.
 * `options.requestParams={}` *(Object)*: Extra request params or information about user.
 * `options.debug=false` *(boolean)*: Enable debug logging.

-#### Returns

-* `(Promise)`
+* `callback` *(Function)*: Optional callback handler.

 ## Compatibility

 We are supporting all modern and legacy browsers starting with Internet Explorer 10, Firefox 3.6, Chrome 4.
-Only [Promise polyfill](https://github.com/stefanpenner/es6-promise) is required to work with Internet Explorer and legacy versions of Firefox/Chrome, see [compatibility table](https://caniuse.com/promises).
+[Promise polyfill](https://github.com/stefanpenner/es6-promise) is required if you want to use promise-based callback with Internet Explorer and legacy versions of Firefox/Chrome, see [compatibility table](https://caniuse.com/promises).